+Male cats are especially prone to a blockage in their urethra, the tube that carries urine from the bladder to the litter box.
+Urethral obstruction in cats is a complex and poorly understood condition.
 Despite some intense scientific scrutiny, no single cause has been found.
-Sure, for the urethral obstructions, we know the cause: a toothpaste-y substance with the sci-fi name of Matrix.
-How and why some cats produce this gunk and some cats don’t is still a mystery.
+A dense plug of protein and mucus obstructs the urethra, but how and why some cats produce this gunk and some cats don’t is still a mystery.
 Some veterinary researchers think stress plays a role, and diet certainly has some impact, but the only thing that has been shown to consistently reduce the rate of obstructions is increased water intake.
+That’s why a consistent source of clean, filtered, recirculated water via a PetSafe® Drinkwell® cat water fountain is the key to preventing this alarming and agonizing condition.
+Feeding your feline wet food on occasion can also help prevent dehydration and obstructions in cats.

-Cats are desert creatures and are very good at conserving water when it’s scarce.
-When this happens, they make very concentrated urine - just the kind of urine that matrix likes to form in.
-Likewise, when a source of fresh, running water is found, they will often “tank up” since the next one could be far away over the next sand dune.
-When cats increase their water intake with canned food or better water sources, they make dilute urine that’s less prone to lead to obstruction-forming matrix.
-Less matrix means less obstructions and more happy cats.
+Domestic cats are descendants of desert creatures and are very good at conserving water when it’s scarce.
+When this happens, they make very concentrated urine, which increases the risk of blockage.
+Likewise, when a source of fresh, running water is found, they will often “tank up” instinctually since the next water source could be far away.
+When cats increase their water intake with canned food or better water sources, they make dilute urine that’s less prone to obstruction.

 Urinary Blockage Symptoms